raczben/tco_study/README.md

 to violate the hold time requirements, in other words, to hold data till the end of the *required data valid window*.
 So we can say that the FPGA has to be "as slow as possible".

-To set the multicycle path only the following constraint is needed:
+To set the multi-cycle path only the following constraint is needed:

 ```tcl
 # Set multicycle path for all outputs